SharkSnack/shiren-2/content/items/grass.md

 |Restores strength back to max.|

 Restores lost strength to max when eaten.<br/>
-Can be thrown at Slug monsters to deal 50 damage.<br/>
+Can be thrown at Sluggy monsters to deal 50 damage.<br/>
 The 消 seal is equivalent to the う seal from a Scale Shield, and blocks poison.<br/>
-Note that both of these seal are unable to block Slug licks.
+Note that both of these seal are unable to block Sluggy licks.

 |Seal|Buy|Sell|Stack|Phrase|
 |-|-|-|-|-|